 I mainly use free and open-source software.
 I have been working exclusively under Linux since 1999, Debian, then Kubuntu for 2 years.
 I am breaking my principles a few times by using Antidote, but I have not yet found the free software equivalent.
 It serves me for corrections coupled with Grammalecte and to help me during translations.
 It also allows me to have easy access to the etymology of words in the two languages and thus helps me to build the languages of the peoples of the different planets.
 I also like to play with the words translated into different languages to create the different languages used in the cycle.

 My favorite software are Manuskript, Zim, OmegaT, Caliber, epubEditor, LibreOffice, Scribus, Krita, MakeHuman, Blender, OBS, Kdenlive, Ancestris, to manage all the genealogies of the characters since the cycle takes place over several centuries, Freeplane, Geany and Ren'Py for visual novels.
+I now use Unreal Engine for some of my illustrations and animations.

 I am using PluXML to create this site and I added some features thanks to the articles by David Revoy, thank you very much, as well as two themes, the old theme used until September 2021 and this one.
 They are shared on Framagit.